Sjeiti/ronvalstarnl/src/data/markdown/fortpolio_api-conversion-elasticsearch-widget.md

 # API conversion Elasticsearch widget

-<p>An education search widget used in the Antilles needed updating.
+An education search widget used in the Antilles needed updating.
 The source API that filled the Elasticsearch backend had had a major overhaul.
-Build scripts, source code and documentation had to be updated.</p>
+Build scripts, source code and documentation had to be updated.